Crockpot Boneless Turkey Breast

 Slow cooker boneless turkey breast cooked with herbs and a crispy skin served with gravy and salad.

-• Boneless turkey breast: There are two main types of boneless turkey breast in the grocery store, one that is natural and one that has been brined or seasoned.
-Ideally for this recipe, buy a natural boneless, skin-on turkey breast.
+• Choose the right turkey breast: There are two main types of boneless turkey breast in the grocery store, one that is natural and one that has been brined or seasoned.
+Ideally, for this recipe, buy a natural boneless, skin-on turkey breast.
 Brined or seasoned turkey breast works as well (like the one from Butterball), just use less salt.
 This recipe also works with a bone-in turkey breast and works with or without the skin.

-• Turkey seasoning: This simple turkey rub uses garlic powder, onion powder, paprika, thyme kosher salt, and black pepper.
+• Choosing the right seasoning: This simple turkey rub uses garlic powder, onion powder, paprika, thyme, kosher salt, and black pepper.
 Feel free to swap in fresh minced garlic for a stronger garlic flavor.
 Get creative with the spices here to switch up the flavors.
-We love turkey with Cajun seasoning or opt for a classic poultry seasoning with sage.
+We love turkey with Cajun seasoning, or opt for a classic poultry seasoning with sage.

 Boneless turkey breast cooked in the crockpot with carrots, celery, and onions.